False Accusations, Censorship, and Documented Election Interference Efforts by Group Admin Alvin Lin

 • The Fact: The "legalese" cited was the California Civil Code.
 Compliance with State Law is not "obstruction."
 Furthermore, under Robert's Rules of Order, official minutes are a record of actions taken, not a verbatim transcript of every word spoken.
 Omitting a transcript is standard governance practice, not censorship.
 Finally, Management writes the minutes, not individual Directors.
 Accusing a Director of "censoring" records they do not author is factually impossible.

-• The Retreat: Notably, Alvin Lin subsequently deleted his specific comment accusing the Director of "censorship" after being confronted with the facts, yet he continues to punish the Director for defending himself against that very lie by pausing his ability to post on the group.
+• The Retreat: Notably, Alvin Lin subsequently deleted his specific comment accusing the Director of "censorship" after being presented with the facts, yet he continues to restrict the Director's ability to post on the group.

 • The Act: The community member's posting privileges were suspended multiple times by Alvin Lin, with the final suspension being issued for allegedly "calling out board members who are not present to defend themselves."